octobercms/docs/3.x/tailor/introduction.md

+---
+subtitle: Learn how Tailor can transform the way you design content.
+---
 # Introduction

 Tailor is a feature that defines file-based content structures used by your website, such as a company blog or team page.
 Tailor automatically generates a backend user interface for managing records and provides CMS Components for displaying and linking records on the frontend.